wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/syntex-intro/includes/document-understanding-models.md

 An extractor is _part_ of a document understanding model that pulls the information from your documents.
 You can create an extractor before or after you've created your document understanding model.

 For example, imagine you've created a document understanding model that classifies all of your sales letters.
 Later you realize that it would be helpful to see when a letter's date, allowing you to archive some letters and more quickly address others.
-You can create an extractor for _Date Sent_ so the model can analyze the documents for the “date sent” field that you identify, then placing this value into a column for each of your documents in the SharePoint document library.
+You can create an extractor for _Date Sent_ so the model can analyze the documents for the "date sent" field that you identify, then placing this value into a column for each of your documents in the SharePoint document library.

 ### What's an explanation?